rancher/docs/content/k3s/latest/en/installation/private-registry/_index.md

 `key_file` | The client key path that will be used to authenticate with the registry `ca_file` | Defines the CA certificate path to be used to verify the registry's server cert file

+For one-way SSL, provide the `ca_file` only.

+For mutual SSL, provide the `ca_file`, `cert_file` and `key_file`.

 The credentials consist of either username/password or authentication token:

 - username: user name of the private registry basic auth
 - password: user password of the private registry basic auth
 - auth: authentication token of the private registry basic auth

+# Examples

-Below are basic examples of using private registries in different modes:
+Below are basic examples of using private registries in different modes.

-### With TLS
+### With TLS and Authentication

-Below are examples showing how you may configure `/etc/rancher/k3s/registries.yaml` on each node when using TLS.
+The below configuration can be used in the `/etc/rancher/k3s/registries.yaml` file on each node when using TLS with authentication.

-{{% tabs %}}
-{{% tab "With Authentication" %}}

 ```
 mirrors: